pgmesa/hash-code-2022/README.md

 - b_better_start_small.in.txt -> t=0s
 - d_dense_schedule.in.txt -> t=0s

 When trying to solve the other 3 files, our algorithm remained indefinitely solving (not efficient enough).
+The original team submission is in the 'round_submission.zip'

 In the practice mode I made some changes two days later (26 of february) to optimize, clean and fix issues, being able to solve all input files (also added tqdm pbars for geting feedback while solving):
 - a_an_example.in.txt -> t=0s